 island of Nämdö in the Stockholm archipelago is published here.

-We are now three dendro amateurs from Sweden who have published our data at the ITRDB!
+We are now a few dendro amateurs from Sweden who have published our data at the ITRDB!

 The Danish oak chronology AD 200-1986 is no longer available at the homepage of the National museum in Copenhagen.
 Anyhow see

 Denmark and Norway: